tersesystems/echopraxia/README.md

 ## Basic Usage

-For almost all use cases, you will be working with the basic logger, which uses a pluggable `FieldBuilder`.
+For most, you will be working with the basic logger, which uses a pluggable `FieldBuilder`.

 Maven: